 Most of the security breaches were the results of poor, non-existent or not-followed security controls to safeguard personal information.
 The majority of the breach cases were caused by one of two information security mistakes made by the companies themselves or the vendors they trust; 1) confidential information were placed on unencrypted laptops and storage devices such as USB, discs, and tapes which were subsequently lost, stolen or misplaced, and 2) systems were left unsecured which allowed unauthorized system penetrations.

-What surprises me the most is the frequency of reported news about the same security weaknesses previously reported such as lost unencrypted laptops, which contained confidential information.
+What is most surprising is the frequency of reported news about the same security weaknesses previously reported such as lost un-encrypted laptops, which contained confidential information.
 Why are there so many cases of lost personal information and security breaches in the same manner?
 Don’t companies learn from others’ mistakes?
-This might be a good question for corporate psychologists but I think companies don’t act until the same security breaches that happen to others also happen to them before they take the necessary actions to fix their problems.
+This might be a good question for corporate psychologists but typically companies don’t act until the same security breaches that happen to others also happen to them before they take the necessary actions to fix their problems.
 In fact, companies need a security breach that provides shock and awe before executive management takes information security much more seriously than just keeping an incapacitated information security group on their organization chart.

 Unfortunately, security breach news is not very pleasant for individuals and companies.
 Corporations would have to deal with identity theft investigations, analysis, government scrutiny, and data breach notification to affected people, while individuals have to deal with monitoring their credit reports and worry about identity theft.